kchawla-pi/united-states-of-browsers/README.md

 12. To stop, go back to the same terminal window  where the program is running and press `Ctrl+C`.
 13. Deactivate the virtual environment by typing `deactivate` and pressing ENTER.

-Merging the database will generate an sqlite file in the \united_states_of_browsers directory/folder.
+Merging the database will generate an sqlite file in the \united_states_of_browsers\appdata directory/folder.
-A url_hash_log.bin _might_ also be generated.
-It is a binary file containing the hashes of URLs that were written to 'merged_fx_db.sqlite'.

 To run tests (requires pytest), type:

     pytest

+Currently some tests are broken.

 The project idea is, essentially, I use multiple browsers and multiple browser profiles.
 This scatters my history, bookmarks across multiple interfaces.